 Frictionless communication, paperless processes, and social media are sure-fire ways to ensure your lettings agency is keeping up with the times.

-Business is now done in real-time, ideal belongings are no longer tangible and a smartphone is becoming more and more of a necessity in everyday tasks.
+Businesses are now open 24/7, everything is rentable online, and a smartphone is becoming more and more of a necessity in everyday tasks.
 As every aspect of our life becomes more consolidated into digital assets, consumers now expect convenience through the use of their own technology with each transaction they make.

-The likes of Uber, Sainsbury’s and even the Royal Mail have adapted and created an environment where communication is painless through instant notifications and transparency throughout the purchase.
-As more and more businesses operate in this way, the consumer not only begins to expect this level of convenience, ease and speed but is now increasingly demanding it, and agencies shouldn’t feel they are exempt from this expectation
+The likes of Uber, Sainsbury’s, and even Royal Mail have adapted their services to ensure all customer communication is painless, with instant notifications and transparency provided throughout every stage of their service.
+As more and more businesses operate in this way, the consumer not only begins to expect this level of convenience, ease, and speed but is now increasingly demanding it, and agencies shouldn’t feel they are exempt from this expectation.

 Use social media

 Sixty percent on individuals under 34 are expected to be renting by 2025.
 Critically, this age group is overwhelmingly the leader when it comes to presence and activity on social media.
 There are 42 million users registered with social media accounts in the UK, so it is a vital place to market to and engage with the right tenants.
 We suggest sharing organic content such as blogs from your website or interesting and appropriate articles from third parties, as well as details of the homes you have available for rent.
 You can reach more relevant people by promoting these posts or using some of the powerful targeting functionality available on most social media platforms to deliver your content or details of available properties to highly specific demographics.